What Is The Difference Between The Boston Sour And The Whiskey Sour?

 There is debate whether to call this recipe a Whiskey Sour or a Boston Sour.
-I personally am going to go with Boston Sour and here is why.
+I will go with Boston Sour, and here is why.
 1).
-I can find no cocktail books that list adding egg whites to a whiskey sour till the 1950s (Read the section below for more detailed information about when egg whites actually start being used in sours).
+I can find no cocktail books that list adding egg whites to a whiskey sour till the 1950s (Read the section below for more detailed information about when egg whites started being used in sours).
 Whiskey sours were traditionally just lemon juice, sugar, and bourbon.
 Adding egg whites to cocktails was considered girly, and no machismo man would want to be seen ordering a girly whiskey sour.
 Even if it made them feel super cute.
 2).
-Traditionally cocktails with egg white like this had fun unique names to indicate that they were not a standard sour.
-White lady, pink lady, clover club, rattlesnake, million dollar cocktail, etc. The list goes on and on, but the name was always something other than “base spirit” sour.
+Traditionally cocktails with egg white had fun, unique names to indicate that they were not a standard sour—white lady, pink lady, clover club, rattlesnake, million dollar cocktail, etc. The list goes on and on, but the name was always something other than “base spirit” sour.
 3).
-Egg whites were listed as optional/non-traditional in sours from the 1950s -1960s and I can’t find a recipe that specifically says you must egg whites till the 1970s.
-The 1972 edition of Trader Vic’s Bartender’s Guide is the oldest use of the name Boston Sour I could find in publication that does not list egg whites as optional.
+Egg whites were listed as optional/non-traditional in sours from the 1950s -to the 1960s, and I can’t find a recipe that says explicitly you must egg whites till the 1970s.
+The 1972 edition of Trader Vic’s Bartender’s Guide is the oldest use of the name Boston Sour I could find in a publication that does not list egg whites as optional.
 If it’s in a book older than that, then it’s one I don’t have.
-I will say though I combed through a little over 100 books published between 1880 to 1972 looking for the Boston Sour and that was the first one I found.
+I will say, though, I combed through a little over 100 books published between 1880 and 1972, looking for the Boston Sour, the first one I found.

 To Add Egg Whites Or Not To Add Egg Whites

-This has been the absolute single hardest cocktail to document and I try to keep my sources to only published books.
-Sometimes I use newspapers but I don’t give them much weight.
-The conclusion I have come to is a traditional whiskey sour, all sours for that matter, do not have eggs whites.
-Yes there were cocktails like the clover club or pink lady that had egg whites, or you can go back even further to the Fizz style cocktails from the 1880s that had egg whites.
-But not until the early 1950s am I able to find anyone use egg whites in a cocktail labeled a Whiskey Sour.
-Sour cocktails prior to the 1950s that used egg whites in this way all seem to have fun names and were presented as cocktails for the ladies.
-In the 1930s or 40s if a man ordered a whiskey sour and he was handed one with egg whites in it, he would probably be offended or think the bartender mixed his drink up with some woman’s at the bar.
-I looked through maybe 100+ books ranging from the 1880s to the late 1960s and this was pretty consistently what I found.
+Historically speaking, if a cocktail was a simple sour, it did not have egg whites.
+Yes, there were cocktails like the clover club or pink lady that had egg whites, or you can go back even further to the Fizz-style cocktails from the 1880s that had egg whites.
+But not until the early 1950s am I able to find anyone using egg whites in a cocktail labeled a Sour.
+Sour cocktails before the 1950s that used egg whites in this way all seemed to have fun names and were presented as cocktails for the ladies.
+In the 1930s or 40s, if a man ordered a whiskey sour and were handed one with egg whites, he would probably be offended or think the bartender mixed his drink up with some women’s at the bar.
+I looked through maybe 100+ books ranging from the 1880s to the late 1960s, which was pretty consistently what I found.

 The earliest use of egg whites in a standard sour I could find was from King Cocktail by Eddie Clark.
-Who in 1947 was the successor head bartender to Harry Craddock at the Savoy.
+In 1947 Eddie Clark was the successor head bartender to Harry Craddock at the Savoy.
 The 1955 official British Bartenders union cocktail book, The UKBG, also mentions using egg whites in sours, but both books say they are optional and not traditional.
-Assumedly egg whites were added upon request and not the normal way a whiskey sour was made.
-Keep in mind Harry Craddock, 1920 – 40s, did not make his sours with egg whites.
+Assumedly egg whites were added upon request and not the usual way a whiskey sour was made.
+Keep in mind Harry Craddock, 1920 – the 40s, did not make his sours with egg whites.
 All those cocktails had different fun names.
-Eddie Clark even grouped those fun cocktails in the “For ladies only” section of his book.
-Is this an example in”toxic”ated masculinity?
+Eddie Clark even grouped those fun cocktails in his book’s “For ladies only” section.

 - Keep it room temperature.